supreethr23/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

      - **Confirm Password**: Enter **Password.1!!**

-   After adding all the required details, click on the **Review + create** button to review all details.
+   After adding all the required details, click on the **Review + Create** button to review all details.

    ![sds](./media/sqlman-6.png "Lab Environment")